threefunkymonkeys/chist/README.md

 ## Run Tests

+1. Install necessary gems with `dep install -f .gems-test` (only the first time or if you need any update)

-1. Edit `config/settings.yml` with test database config
+2. Edit `config/settings.yml` with test database config

-2. Run `rake db:test:prepare` task to copy development DB structure
+3. Run `rake db:test:prepare` task to copy development DB structure

-3. Run `rake test:all`
+4. Run `rake test:all`